 The University’s specialist centres and research groups provide additional support to those embarking on research work and also encourage interdisciplinary collaboration, broadening the research experience for both students and staff involved.

 Professional doctorates allow you to carry out research which will expand knowledge in your profession and develop yourr professional practice.
-The subject areas covered by our four awards reflect a wide variety of subjects and methodological expertise among our staff: Education (EdD), Ministry (DMin), Religion (DRel) and Applied Linguistics (DAppLing).
+The subject areas covered by our four awards reflect a wide variety of subjects and methodological expertise among our staff: Education (EdD), Ministry (DMin), Religion (DRel) , Applied Linguistics (DAppLing) and Counselling Psychology.